You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 If you have questions about products and services available, please contact the service to discuss your needs.

-The Education Safeguarding Service offer a review of either schools’ safeguarding or online safety practice.
-School safeguarding reviews are undertaken by an Area Safeguarding Advisor or one of the Online Safety Advisors, and are not simply about whether schools are meeting their statutory requirements but provide a focus on whether children in the school are safeguarded in the best way possible.
+The LADO Education Safeguarding Advisory Service offer a review of either schools’ safeguarding or online safety practice.
+School safeguarding reviews are undertaken by a LADO Education Advisor or the Online Safety Development Officer, and are not simply about whether schools are meeting their statutory requirements but provide a focus on whether children in the school are safeguarded in the best way possible.

 A further monitoring visit can be completed from six months after the initial review to assess progress on any recommendations or observations made.

-Please contact the service directly to discuss booking a school safeguarding or online safety review.
+Please contact use the LESAS enquiry form to discuss booking a school safeguarding or online safety review.

-The Education Safeguarding Service offer a review of early years settings safeguarding practice which will not just explore if settings are meeting their statutory requirements but will provide a focus on whether children in the setting are safeguarded in the best way possible.
-Early Years Safeguarding Reviews will be undertaken by an Area Safeguarding Assistant, who has extensive education safeguarding experience.
+The LADO Education Safeguarding Advisory Service offer a review of early years settings safeguarding practice which will not just explore if settings are meeting their statutory requirements but will provide a focus on whether children in the setting are safeguarded in the best way possible.
+Early Years Safeguarding Reviews will be undertaken by a Safeguarding Support Officer, who has extensive education safeguarding experience.

 Safeguarding can often be considered to be a challenging and at times overwhelming task and our early years safeguarding review process aims to help demystify safeguarding requirements and allow settings to have the time and space to reflect on their own practice.